Health and Safety

 Personal protection in the workplace may be used against:

-- chemicals – risk of inhalation, skin exposure
+- chemicals – risk of inhalation, skin exposure and eye splash

-- temperature – causing burns,
+- high temperatures – causing burns

 - UV – exposure to weather